mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 These are the eight `legacy_` CTEs.
 The grain is **one row per `client_id`, `submission_date`, `normalized_engine`, `partner_code` and `search_access_point`** — the table's own output grain, which is why they join at `join_sources_cte` rather than into either pipeline.

 Comes from `moz-fx-data-shared-prod.firefox_desktop_stable.metrics_v1`, the same partition the adblocker CTE already scans.
-The column sets are disjoint, so this is a second scan and is billed as one.
+The two reads share no columns — that one takes `metrics.object.addons_active_addons`, this one the client dimensions and the 51 labeled counters — and BigQuery bills by column, so the bytes are additive.
+Reading the partition twice is not free just because it was already read once.

 They produce seven columns: `legacy_searches_tagged_non_follow_on_sum`, `legacy_searches_tagged_follow_on_sum`, `legacy_searches_organic_sum`, `legacy_searches_with_ads_tagged_sum`, `legacy_searches_with_ads_organic_sum`, `legacy_ad_clicks_tagged_sum` and `legacy_ad_clicks_organic_sum`.
 Each sums a labeled-counter value, so all seven take `_sum` rather than `_count`.